scorpido74/azure-docs.nl-nl/articles/dns/dns-overview.md

 ## <a name="dnssec"></a>DNSSEC

-Azure DNS ondersteunt momenteel geen DNSSEC.
-In de meeste gevallen kunt u de behoefte aan DNSSEC verminderen door consistentie van HTTPS/TLS in uw toepassingen te gebruiken.
-Als DNSSEC een essentiële vereiste is voor uw DNS-zones, kunt u deze zones hosten met DNS-hosting providers van derden.
+Azure DNS does not currently support DNSSEC.
+In most cases, you can reduce the need for DNSSEC by consistently using HTTPS/TLS in your applications.
+If DNSSEC is a critical requirement for your DNS zones, you can host these zones with third party DNS hosting providers.

 ## <a name="ease-of-use"></a>Gebruiksgemak